cysouw/diathesis/text/c03_summaryDia.md

 ### *Optionaler Akkusativ* {#sec:summary-optionaler-akkusativ}

-An unmarked ~~Optionaler Akkusativ~~ (full discussion in [@sec:case-accusative-drop]) is a diathesis in which an accusative object can be left out without any further change in the construction.
+An unmarked ~~Optionaler Akkusativ~~ (full discussion in [@sec:case-accusative-drop]) is a diathesis in which an accusative object can be left out without any further change in the construction (often discussed as 'ambitransitive' or 'labile' verbs).
 This is for example attested with the verb *stören* 'to disturb' [@next].
-Note that when the accusative object of a verb allows for an antipassive diathesis ([@sec:summary-akkusativ-antipassiv]), then the verb should not also be included in this *Optionaler Akkusativ* diathesis.
-Also, there is a more widespread drop of an accusative that leads to an action-oriented focus, introduced below as the *Aktionsfokus* diathesis ([@sec:summary-aktionsfokus]).
+However, various different situations have to be distinguished.
+First, when the accusative object of a verb allows for an *Akkusativ Antipassiv* diathesis ([@sec:summary-akkusativ-antipassiv]), then the verb should not also be included in this *Optionaler Akkusativ* diathesis.
+Second, there is a more widespread drop of an accusative with adverbials that leads to an action-oriented focus, introduced below as the *Aktionsfokus* diathesis ([@sec:summary-aktionsfokus]).
 Verbs with such a diathesis should not also be included here.
-There is also a highly similar ~~Resultatakkusativ~~ diathesis ([@sec:summary-resultatakkusativ]) that should be distinguished.
-Once all those diatheses are separated, there turn out to be relatively few verbs with *Optionaler Akkusativ*, mainly verbs that can be interpreted both as something you can do, as well as something you can be.
+Finally, there is also a highly similar ~~Resultatakkusativ~~ diathesis ([@sec:summary-resultatakkusativ]) that should be distinguished.
+Once all those diatheses are separated, there turn out to be relatively few truly labile verbs with an *Optionaler Akkusativ*, mainly verbs that can be interpreted both as something you can do, as well as something you can be.

 ::: ex
 a.
 Du störst die Veranstaltung.